Holstein Kiel: 2000–2017: Regionalliga and 3. Liga

 In the 2020–21 2.
-Bundesliga, Holstein Kiel missed the chance of direct promotion to the Bundesliga by losing the last two matches in the league by the same score 3–2 against Karlsruher SC and SV Darmstadt 98, to finish in third place behind VfL Bochum and Greuther Fürth.
-However, in the promotion play-off, they won the first away match 1–0 against FC Köln, but they lost the home second leg 5–1 to miss another chance of promotion.
+Bundesliga, Holstein Kiel missed direct promotion to the Bundesliga by losing the last two matches in the league by the same score 3–2 against Karlsruher SC and SV Darmstadt 98, to finish in third place behind VfL Bochum and Greuther Fürth.
+In the promotion play-offs, they won the first leg away 1–0 against FC Köln, but lost the second leg at home 5–1 to miss another chance of promotion.

+On 11 May 2024, the club secured their inaugural promotion to the Bundesliga, clinching a top-two finish in the 2023–24 2.
+Bundesliga with a 1–1 draw against third-placed Fortuna Düsseldorf.

+On 10 May 2025, Holstein Kiel suffered relegation on Matchday 33, with a 1-2 loss to SC Freiburg.